People

 Q.

-What’s your happy song?
-What’s that song you put on when you want to hype yourself up, to take yourself from a mildly good mood to flat out glee?
+It’s a good day – so grateful.
+Time to turn the music up loud and dance, perhaps with the curtains closed.
+What’s your first song choice for this private dance party?
+What’s that song you put on when you want to either revel in your good mood or fast forward yourself from mild smiles to flat out glee?
 And what is it about that song that inspires happiness?

 .